CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/UploadingFiles/_index.md

 ### Cutting

-To cut your object in 2 peices, hit the (icon) icon, and a menu will appear, as well as the cutting plane.
+To cut your object in 2 pieces, hit the (icon) icon, and a menu will appear, as well as the cutting plane.

 Image